pbobbitt/IT-Support-Lab-Series/part-3-hybrid-cloud-integration/ImplementationLog.md

 * Downloaded Entra Connect from the [Microsoft Download Center](https://entra.microsoft.com/#view/Microsoft_AAD_Connect_Provisioning/AADConnectMenuBlade/%7E/GetStarted)
   *   Read and followed the current best practices listed by [Microsoft Learn](https://learn.microsoft.com/en-us/entra/identity/hybrid/connect/how-to-connect-install-roadmap#install-azure-ad-connect)
   *  Used Connect Sync as it covers the scope of the lab environment
-* Running Connect Sync showing my `lab.local` domain was not routable via the internet, and that I would need to register with a domain registrar.
+* Running Connect Sync showed my `lab.local` domain was not routable via the internet, and that I would need to register with a domain registrar.
 This is out of scope of this lab so instead i added `pbitsupport.onmicrosoft.com` as an alternative UPN suffix.
   * Added `pbitsupport.onmicrosoft.com` by going to
     * `Active Directory Domains and Trusts > on top folder Right click - Properties > added alternative UPN suffix`
   * On `Active Directory Users and Computers`, updated all users under both Lab_Admins and Lab_Users to now use `pbitsupport.onmicrosoft.com` as the UPN suffix by